Foundry Virtual Tabletop supports the use of audio to accentuate player actions or enrich the atmosphere during gaming sessions.

 In order to play audio tracks on demand, or as a sequence, they must be first added to a playlist.
 A playlist can contain multiple sounds, and the same sound can be in multiple playlists.

-Click the "Create Playlist" button at the bottom of the Playlist Directory sidebar to create a playlist.
+Click the "Create Playlist" button at the top of the Playlist Directory sidebar to create a playlist.
 From there, a prompt will appear, allowing you to enter the name of the playlist.
 Once you have named your playlist the configuration window will appear, allowing you to set additional details about the playlist.
 This step is optional, but the following settings can be configured:

 - Adds a Sound to the playlist.
 See the "Adding Sounds" section in this article.